Limenius/limenius-percentage-slider/README.md

 ## Usage

-Suppose you have a number of input fields in a form and they represent segments of a total (for instance, **percentages** that add up to 100).
+Let's suppose you have a number of input fields in a form and they represent segments of a total (for instance, **percentages** that add up to 100).

     <input id="percentage1" type="text"/>
     <input id="percentage2" type="text"/>